chromium/chromium/android_webview/docs/quick-start-legacy.md

 ## Device setup

-The recommend configuration is to use an **Android 10 (Q) emulator**.
-Android R or higher is also OK.
-If you need to use Android N-P instead then you can use the [old version of this guide](./quick-start-legacy.md).
-If you need to use any other configuration, then you need to switch to the full [build guide](./build-instructions.md) instead.
+The recommend configuration is to use an **Android P emulator**.
+Android N or O are also OK, however if you need to use any other OS version then you need to switch to the full [build guide](./build-instructions.md) instead.

 Set up an [Android emulator](/docs/android_emulator.md).
 You have 2 options for
 this: